 Does Your Strategy Contain the Attributes of an Effective Mission Statement?

-We find that 70% of mission statements do not meet the mark because they lack the necessary attributes of an effective mission statement.
+We find that 70% of company mission statements do not meet the mark because they lack the necessary attributes of an effective mission statement.

 Mission Defines your Fundamental Purpose – Your Greater Reason Why

 Your mission articulates why the company’s work matters.
-The clearer you can be about the business you are in and your fundamental purpose, the easier it is to define a successful strategy that your key stakeholders — employees, owners and customers alike — can rally behind.
+The clearer you can be about the business you are in and your fundamental purpose, the easier it is to define a successful strategy that your key stakeholders — employees, owners, and customers alike — can rally behind.

 If you know the attributes of an effective mission statement, it can help to create strategic clarity.